Doumeki21/CART253/projects/project2/final/README.md

 BIGGEST ACCOMPLISHMENTS

 From this project, I was able to explore the use of strings and classes more in-depth.
 Other than using classes for object-oriented programming, I also used it as a tool to organize my states into games and regular events.
 By creating 2 parent classes, I can use the “chain of inheritance” method to link the appropriate events into their parent classes.
 Furthermore, I was able to randomize the games by listing the classes as strings inside an array and linking the strings with their class names.
-That way, I was able to group specific classes (aka. the games) into an array that tracks the maximum number of games to randomize before breaking out of the loop.
+That way, I was able to group specific classes into an array that tracks the maximum number of games to randomize before breaking out of the loop.
+Thus I am able to play a series of random games.